wentam/unified-inhibit/README.md

 * libdbus
 * [pkgconf](https://github.com/pkgconf/pkgconf) (to find D-Bus headers at build time)
-* libX11 (optional, for dpms, set X11=0 when running make to disable)
+* libX11 (optional, for dpms and xscreensaver, set X11=0 when running make to disable)
-* libXext (optional, for dpms, set X11=0 when running make to disable)
+* libXss/libXScrnSaver (optional, for dpms and xscreensaver, set X11=0 when running make to disable)

 ## Building